dstoppacher/dstoppacher.github.io/_posts/2021-03-03-A-testrun-on-merger-trees-Part-5.md

+This is the continuation of the post from <a href="https://dstoppacher.github.io/A-testrun-on-merger-trees-4/">2021-02-26</a> were we showed results on the median variation of halo properties when following halos on the their main progenitor branch.
+Thereby we used only descendent information provided directly by the halo finder <a href="https://ui.adsabs.harvard.edu/abs/2012ascl.soft10008B/abstract"><tt>Rockstar (RS)</tt></a>.
+In this post we compare our findings using this simplified approach with results when running the tree finder <a href="https://ui.adsabs.harvard.edu/abs/2012ascl.soft10011B/abstract"><tt>Consitent-Trees (CT)</tt></a>.

 <figure>
   <img src="{{ site.baseurl }}/plots/2021-03-03_MB-TreeID79509.png">
   <figcaption>Full merger tree and main branch only of most massive halo with top node rootIndex/treeID 79509.
 The halo was found by ROCKSTAR and the merger trees build by Consitent-Trees.